limnix/CS4480-Final-Project/README.md

 ## Other files content
 vet-queries-output.txt contain the output of the queries that were ran.
-Queries output screenshot and queries output screenshot 2 jpgs are screenshots of the output of the queries that were ran.
+Queries output screenshot and queries output screenshot 2 pngs are screenshots of the output of the queries that were ran.

 ## Contributions